 At the end of each year, on December 31, any remaining allocation in an account expires.
 The percentage of accounts with remaining allocation has generally decreased over time (Table 11).
 Since 2010, the majority of remaining allocation occurred in active accounts.
 Inactive accounts with remaining allocation decreased due to several Gulf Council discussions and Amendment 36A that reclaimed shares from inactivated accounts.
-In 2021, the number and percentage of accounts with remaining allocation decreased to the lowest seen since the start of the program.
+Since 2017, the number and percentage of accounts with remaining allocation has remained consistently below 200 accounts and roughly 20-30% of all accounts, which is the lowest seen since the start of the program.